hl2199/lidle/README.md

 brew install swiftbar
 ```

-or alternatively, when you run `sudo lidle install`, `lidle` will install it for you if you choose to go ahead with the menu bar option.
-You can always add the menu bar option later if you choose to skip it at install by running
+If you do not have SwiftBar installed and choose to go ahead with the menu bar option, `lidle` can also offer to install it for you.
+If you skip the menu bar option at install, you can always add the menu bar option later by running

 ```sh
 sudo lidle menu-setup            # installs SwiftBar via Homebrew if it's missing